 There are many alternative voting systems that are superior to plurality voting.
 We should move to a ranked-choice/single transferable vote voting system, a system that has recently been implemented in Maine and is being explored by many other localities.

-In ranked choice voting, each voter ranks their top three candidates, from 1 to 3.
+In ranked-choice voting, each voter ranks their top three candidates, from 1 to 3.
 After this is complete, every voter’s first choice is tallied.
 If one candidate received over 50% of the vote, they win the election.
 If no candidate hit the majority threshold, the candidate with the fewest votes is eliminated.
-Then, everyone who listed that eliminated candidate as their first choice has their second choice considered.
-These second-choice votes are added to the totals for the remaining candidates.
-If a candidate at this point has received over 50% of the votes, then they win; otherwise, the process repeats itself until someone does receive a majority of votes.
+Then, everyone who listed that eliminated candidate as their first choice has their second choice considered, a process which continues until someone breaks 50%.

 - Better capturing voter preferences.
 Since each voter is allowed to express how they feel about more candidates, the outcome tends to reflect the choices of voters better.